 Figure 1 shows the modern analytical technique matrix for characterizing bioceramic precursors: X-Ray Photoelectron Spectroscopy (XPS), Transmission Electron Microscopy/Energy Dispersive X-ray Spectroscopy (TEM/EDS), X-ray Diffraction (XRD), High Performance Inductively Coupled Plasma – Optical Emission Spectroscopy (HP-ICP-OES), Inductively Coupled Plasma – Mass Spectroscopy (ICP-MS), and Thermogravimetric Analysis/Differential Scanning Calorimetry – Fourier Transfer Infrared Spectroscopy (TGA/DSC-FTIR).

-Contact us today for your Characterization of Bioceramics for Surgical Implants needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your characterization of bioceramics for surgical implant needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.